vishnraj/go-scraper/README.md

       --wait-selector string   Selector for element to wait for - if not specified we do not wait and just dump static elements

 Global Flags:
   -a, --agent string           User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
       --config string          config file (default is $HOME/.go-dynamic-fetch.yaml) --headless               Use headless shell
   -t, --timeout int            Timeout for context - if none is specified a default background context will be used (default -1)
       --wait-error-dump        If an error is encountered during the wait phase, where the expected element is not loaded, dump the page contents to the log
+      --wait-error-location    If an error is encountered during the wait phase, where the expected element is not loaded, log the current URL we are at
 ```

 ## Watch